Chris Simon: Playing career

 Simon grew up in Wawa, Ontario, playing his minor hockey for the Wawa Flyers of the NOHA.
 As a Bantam, he played Jr.B. hockey for the Sault Ste.
 Marie Thunderbirds of the NOJHL in 1987–88.
-He was selected in the 3rd round (42nd overall) of the 1988 OHL Priority Selection by the Ottawa 67's.
+Simon was selected in the third round (42nd overall) of the 1988 OHL Priority Selection by the Ottawa 67's.
+As a teen, he fought addictions and served an eight-game suspension for a stick-swinging incident while on the 67's.
+Simon subsequently became sober and counselled indigenous youth on the dangers of alcohol.
+He later said he would not have made it in the NHL if he had not quit drinking.

+During the 1990–91 OHL season, Simon served a 12-game suspension for slashing David Babcock in the face, breaking seven teeth and opening a gash that required 21 stitches.
+The following season, Simon was suspended eight times for a total of 34 games, on two of those occasions by his own team.

-Simon was drafted in the 2nd round (25th overall) of the 1990 NHL Entry Draft by the Philadelphia Flyers, but was traded as part of the Eric Lindros trade to the Quebec Nordiques before playing any games for the Flyers.
-He has also played for the Calgary Flames, Colorado Avalanche, Washington Capitals, Chicago Blackhawks, New York Rangers where he split the season as a left wing and right wing, New York Islanders and Minnesota Wild.
+Simon was drafted in the second round (25th overall) of the 1990 NHL Entry Draft by the Philadelphia Flyers, but was traded as part of the Eric Lindros trade to the Quebec Nordiques before playing any games for the Flyers.
+He also played for the Calgary Flames, Colorado Avalanche, Washington Capitals, Chicago Blackhawks, New York Rangers (where he split the season as a left wing and right wing), New York Islanders, and Minnesota Wild.

-In 1996, he won the Stanley Cup with the Avalanche.
+In 1996, Simon won the Stanley Cup with the Avalanche.
 Each player on the winning team is given 24 hours alone with the Cup.
 Simon took it to his hometown of Wawa, Ontario.
 After showing it to the townspeople he and his maternal grandfather took the Cup on a fishing trip.

-Simon was a member of the Washington Capitals when they went to the Stanley Cup finals in 1998.
+Simon was a member of the Washington Capitals when they went to the 1998 Stanley Cup Finals.
 He had been enjoying great offensive success that season until a shoulder injury knocked him out for much of the playoff run.
-He underwent season-ending shoulder surgery in December 1998.
-He was the team's leading goal scorer in the 1999–2000 season with 29 goals in 75 games.
-He also made it to the Stanley Cup finals with the Calgary Flames in 2004, and played for the Flames for two seasons before being signed as a free agent in 2006 by the New York Islanders and was then traded to the Minnesota Wild for a 6th round draft pick.
+Simon underwent season-ending shoulder surgery in December 1998.
+He was the team's leading goal scorer in the 1999–2000 season, with 29 goals in 75 games.
+Simon also made it to the Stanley Cup finals with the Calgary Flames in 2004, and played for the Flames for two seasons before being signed as a free agent in 2006 by the New York Islanders.
+He was then traded to the Minnesota Wild for a sixth round draft pick.

-Chris Simon is of Ojibwa descent, and was born in Wawa, Ontario.
+Simon was of Ojibwa descent, and was born in Wawa, Ontario.

-Chris Simon is seen as a role model to Native Canadians for his accomplishments in the NHL.
+Simon was seen as a role model to Indigenous Canadians for his accomplishments in the NHL.

 Suspensions

-Simon was involved in numerous on-ice incidents and was suspended eight times for his conduct, for a grand total of 65 games.
+Simon was involved in numerous on-ice incidents and was suspended eight times by the NHL for his conduct, for a grand total of 65 games.